How many roots and root canals does a tooth have?

 c) Tactile discovery of root canals during your procedure.

-Working a root canal file inside a tooth.
+Working a file inside a tooth’s root canal.

-And the paths these files tend to follow as they are worked up and down inside the tooth’s root canal system give the dentist a good idea of its overall anatomy.
+Dentists clean and shape the nerve space The steps. inside a tooth via the use of root canal files.
+And the paths these files tend to take as they are worked up and down inside the tooth’s root canal system give the dentist a good idea of its overall anatomy.

 Configurations your dentist may discover.

-It’s possible for a dentist to determine a number of features about a tooth’s canal system as they work.
+It’s possible for a dentist to ascertain various factors about a tooth’s canal system as they work.

 - The canal may be branched. – A single canal sometimes divides into two separate ones.